bright/new-www/_posts/2018-02-12-in-memory-database-tests-with-querydsl.md

 image: /images/querydsl-tests/test.jpg
 ---

 Writing tests is an important skill of a software engineer.
 I used to write lots of very focused, narrow unit tests.
 However, I often found such tests to hinder refactoring and barely help in catching regressions.
-Regardless if such issues were caused by my poor design choices or are intrinsic to unit tests is not the focus of this post.
-However, the fact is that nowadays I tend to write more coarse grained, integration style tests.
+Whether such issues were caused by my poor design choices or are intrinsic to unit tests is not the focus of this post.
+However, the fact is that nowadays I tend to write more coarse-grained, integration style tests.
 There is one downside to such approach: speed.
-For instance, using Hibernate with a full fledge database is relatively slow compared to using a fake repository implementation.
+For instance, using Hibernate with a full fledged database is relatively slow compared to using a fake repository implementation.
 Today I write about abstracting the database access using [Querydsl](http://www.querydsl.com/) in a way that aids testing.

 ![test](/images/querydsl-tests/test.jpg)